-6.3.1 Adjustment of the Outlet Pressure Alarm Switch on all models is accomplished through ports at the lower right side of the enclosure.
-Use a 1/8" flat blade screw driver inserted through the port to turn the slotted plastic adjuster.
+6.3.1 Adjustment of the Outlet Pressure Alarm Switch on all models is accomplished by removing the front cover.
+Located on the dryer option panel that is mounted on the tank, use a 1/8" flat blade screw driver to turn the slotted plastic adjuster.
 Screw gently clockwise to increase or counterclockwise to decrease the adjuster of the low output pressure or high output pressure alarm switches.
 Verify the adjustment by decreasing and increasing the outlet air pressure to activate and to deactivate the alarms.